fareedqk/fareedqk.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info:

-news: false # includes a list of news items
+news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hello, Fareed this side.
 I love bringing practical innovation to simplify everyday tasks.
-I am a final year undergraduate student.
-My research focuses on connecting the realms of visual and textual information, particularly through selfsupervised learning techniques.

 I am a recent Computer Science graduate with a focus on machine learning and deep learning.
+My research explores the intersection of visual and textual information, with a particular interest in **self-supervised learning techniques**.

-Through my academic projects, including a facial expression recognition system, I have developed a strong foundation in data analysis and algorithm development.
-I am proficient in Python and experienced with libraries such as TensorFlow, Keras, and PyTorch.
+During my academic journey, I developed a **facial expression recognition system** and participated in various research and development projects.
+I have a strong foundation in **data analysis** and **algorithm development**, with proficiency in Python and experience with libraries like **TensorFlow**, **Keras**, and **PyTorch**.

-I am eager to apply my knowledge to meaningful projects in the AI field and am committed to continuous learning.
-I work well in teams and can effectively communicate complex concepts.

-My goal is to contribute to innovative solutions that address real-world challenges in technology.
+## **Research Interests**:

+- Machine Learning
+- Computer Vision
+- Natural Language Processing
+- Multimodal Learning

+## **Future Goals**:

+I am driven to pursue **graduate studies** in Artificial Intelligence, where I seek to push the frontiers of research and make a lasting impact in the field.
+My focus is on continuous learning and meaningful collaboration with experts to advance AI research and its real-world applications.

-✉️ - Feel free me to contact me if any inquiries at <fareedqk@gmail.com>
+✉️ - Feel free to contact me with any inquiries at <fareedqk@gmail.com>

-🔬 - You can find my LinkedIn profile [LinkedIn](https://www.linkedin.com/in/fareedqk) and [Leetcode](https://leetcode.com/u/Fareedqk/).
-Let's collaborate on projects, participate in competitions, or exchange knowledge within the tech community.
+🔬 - You can connect with me on [LinkedIn](https://www.linkedin.com/in/fareedqk)

+---